Book Review: To Be Me by Michael James Kaiser

 After I received Michael James Kaiser's manuscript, before I even started formatting it, I began to read it and ended up finishing it in one sitting.
 I found myself being drawn in to every story that unfolded in his poetic creations.
 I was able to connect to his writing and feel every bit of emotion that he put into his work, in part because every piece he brought to life stemmed from personal experiences that I was able to relate to myself.

 I immensely enjoyed reading everything that was in the manuscript and was very excited to help Michael James Kaiser publish his book To Be Me.
 Now that his book is out I hope that others will pick up a copy and read it.
 He is a talented poet who is not afraid to bare his soul.
-His writing is impactful and deserves to be read and not just by poetry lovers but by anyone who's experience everything that he writes about.
+His writing is impactful and deserves to be read and not just by poetry lovers but by anyone who's experienced everything that he writes about.

 © 2015 Lena Kovadlo